motelangela07/AppLearn/README.md

 3. Ensure timely completion of tasks through effective reminders and task organization.

 # Output
+**Description:** The image features a minimalist and colorful illustration of a hand holding a stopwatch.
+The background transitions smoothly from a blue gradient at the top to a pink gradient at the bottom, creating a visually appealing backdrop.
+This image serve as a splash screen before have a sight of the landing page.

 ![1](https://github.com/user-attachments/assets/95461f02-bb7b-4e5c-9379-b5a1c39099e1)

 **Description:** The image shows a welcome screen for the "TimeMinder" app, designed to assist students with effective time management.
 At the top center of the screen is a stopwatch icon, symbolizing time management.
 Below the icon, the app's name "TimeMinder" is displayed prominently in bold, large text.
 Underneath the app name, a tagline reads "Effective Time Management for Students," providing a concise description of the app's purpose.
 Towards the bottom of the screen is a "Get Started" button, which serves as a call to action, inviting users to begin using the app.
 The design features a light blue background, creating a clean and inviting interface that draws attention to the main elements.